 Your core isn’t just for yoga.
 Try these tips to stay engaged daily:

-- Sit Tall: At your desk, imagine a string pulling your head up, engaging your lower abs.
+- Sit tall: At your desk, imagine a string lifting the crown of your head and lightly engage your lower abs.

-- Walk Mindfully: Draw your navel in slightly as you walk to support posture.
+- Walk mindfully: Draw your navel in slightly as you walk to support your posture.

 Your Core Strength Tracker